Cyfrin/Updraft/src/routes/solidity/remix/1-simple-storage/7-memory-storage-calldata/+page.md

 ## Storage: Permanent Variables

-While `call data` and `memory` are designated for temporary variables, `storage` is for permanent variables that can be altered.
+While `calldata` and `memory` are designated for temporary variables, `storage` is for permanent variables that can be altered.

 <img src="/solidity/remix/lesson-2/memory/memory2.jpg" style="width: 100%; height: auto;">